bethtgreen/ReadME-Generator/README2.md

   ​
   ## Installation
   ​
   To install necessary dependencies, run the following command:
+  ​
+  ​

-  ​npm install
+  npm i install

   ## Usage

-  use ​use terminal to run to pull down the repo
   ​
+  use git clone to pull down the repo
+  ​
   ## License
-  MIT
   ​
-  This project is licensed under this license.
+  This project is licensed under the MIT license.

   ## Contributing
-  ​you cant

   ​
+  users cannot contribute to this repo
+  ​
   ## Tests
   ​
-  To run tests, run the following command: undefined
+  To run tests, run the following command:

   ​
   ## Questions
   ​